Transaction Signing

 View this page for | |

-Once the keys are provisioned, the device is ready to perform a Transaction Signing operation (that is, to approve or decline an operation based on details sent by the HID authentication platform).
+Once the keys are provisioned, the device is ready to perform a Transaction Signing operation (that is, to approve or decline an authentication request operation based on details sent by the HID authentication platform).
 How the application is notified that a transaction is to be signed depends on its deployment.
 One option is to get a push notification from the server.

 1. Create an instance of the HIDDevice (HIDDeviceFactory.newInstance).